iaretechnician/barebones-masterserver-wiki/Game-Server-Tutorial-(uNET).md

 :white_check_mark: At this point, if you start the game in editor, the server should be started automatically, and a character should be spawned for the account you have set in inspector to connect with (or guest account)

-If something doesn't work, check the settings of BMGameServerStarter and BMUnetConnector components in the inspector.
-Make sure the addresses are correct and Master Server is running
+If something doesn't work, check the settings of GameServerStarter and UnetConnector components in the inspector.
+Make sure the addresses are correct and Master Server is running.

-:information_source: It's highly recommended that you take a look at how `BMGameServerStarter `and `BMUnetConnector `scripts work, especially if you're not using uNET, or if you're aiming for a custom flow of events.
+:information_source: It's highly recommended that you take a look at how `GameServerStarter `and `UnetConnector `scripts work, especially if you're not using uNET, or if you're aiming for a custom flow of events.
 These scripts will give you a general idea of how you can setup your own development process

 ## Making Sure Everything Works